pedrotlf/MazeTVApp/README.md

 APP:

-- Covered all mandatory features.. didn't have time to implement some of the optionals;
+- Covered all mandatory features.. didn't have time to implement some of the optionals.
+Unfortunately I could only start the implementations on Sunday evening.
+But still I tried my best!! :)
 - Latest APK (debug only) is available [here](https://github.com/pedrotlf/MazeTVApp/blob/master/distribution/app-debug.apk)